| 29SEP34 |

 Repair Order #217specified:

-right and left gas tanks and check for amount of gas in each side.
+both right and left gas tanks and check for amount of gas in each

-particularly significant, because it will be remembered that the inadvertent
+last item is particularly significant, because it will be remembered

-lowering of the flaps almost had disastrous consequences during the
+that the inadvertent lowering of the flaps almost had disastrous consequences

 |